 Reframing teachers’ responsibilities toward guidance, mentorship, and contextual oversight.

-Integration of error and uncertainty as operational elements of learning systems rather than as failure conditions.
+Integration of error and uncertainty as operational elements of learning systems rather than failure conditions.

-Components can be implemented incrementally or integrated into existing institutional structures.
+Components can be implemented incrementally or integrated within existing institutional structures.

-School Quality Life is relevant where there is interest in:
+School Quality Life is particularly relevant where there is interest in:

-The framework is intended to support evaluation, iteration, and governance, rather than short-term performance optimization.
+The framework supports evaluation, iteration, and governance rather than short-term performance optimization.

-Status.
-School Quality Life is currently positioned as a conceptual and structural framework, suitable for exploration through pilots, partnerships, or research-oriented implementations.
+School Quality Life is currently positioned as a conceptual and structural framework suitable for exploration through pilots, partnerships, or research-oriented implementations.

 Primary function: Knowledge transmission and standardization